dragonwei98/data-concentrator-data-service/docs/Installation.md

 ![Create PLC Connection](graphics/add_data_source.png)

-- Launch the S7 Connector and configure the PLC connection
-- Start and Deploy your S7 Connector configuration
+Launch the S7 Connector and configure the PLC connection Start and Deploy your S7 Connector configuration

 **Cloud Connector Local Lake**

-- Configure starting from the left side "Bus Adaptor" to the right the "Cloud Connector Clients"
-- To deploy the configuration, initially click on your route and connect your topics from the bus adaptor with your cloud topics
+Configure starting from the left side "Bus Adaptor" to the right the "Cloud Connector Clients" To deploy the configuration, initially click on your route and connect your topics from the bus adaptor with your cloud topics
-- Then click on deploy.
+Then click on deploy.
-- Note: You must create one topic for the data and one topic for the metadata.
+Note: You must create one topic for the data and one topic for the metadata.

 1:
-Add a topic in the Bus Adaptor
+Add the Topics in the Bus Adaptor Field
 One for the data and one for the metadata